|

 Your natural stone surface should always be sealed, to protect it from any staining agents.
 Please see

-our sealing natural stone page for more information on sealing.
+sealing natural stone page for more information on sealing.

 If your don't want to clean your stone surface by yourself, have it done by a professional at least once